Hari-Kiri/Pokemon/README.md

 Run using executables:
 - Open build folder
-- Choose executable based on Your operating system
+- Choose executable based on Your operating system using command prompt

 Notes:
 - The default port for this application is 80, but You can change it in "settings.json" file.